Utrosa/Project_PCBS/readme.md

-#The Shams Illusion
+## The Shams Illusion

-Japanese researcher asked naive observers how many visual flashes were presented on the screen when these flashes were accompanied by different number of beeps on each trial.
+Japanese researchers asked naive observers how many visual flashes were presented on the screen when these flashes were accompanied by different number of beeps on each trial.
 The results show that the auditory stimulation